 Petition: Lord, give me a healthy but realistic Christian optimism.

 - Desolation at Hand: What a grim Gospel passage!
 Lots of talk of armies and calamity and roaring seas.
 Jesus is speaking of the coming destruction of Jerusalem (in A.D.
-70) as well as images of the end times In our day we can think of wars, terrorism, floods and wonder why the world is such a nasty place sometimes.
+70) as well as images of the end times.
+In our day we can think of wars, terrorism and illness, and wonder why the world is such a nasty place sometimes.
 Why can’t life be easier?
 Why do so many innocent people suffer?
 Alas, Our Lord asked the same questions.
 All the evil we see springs from original sin, from the fall of Adam.
 It wasn’t God’s plan to have all this suffering—but he allows it.
 He allows it because he respects our freedom.
 He allows it too because he knows he can bring good out of it.
 How do I use my freedom?
 Do I have enough faith in Christ to be optimistic?

 - Trampled Underfoot: The fall of Jerusalem didn’t mean that God abandoned the world.
 True, the focus of religion would no longer be the Temple; rather, it would be a new focus: Christ, truly present in the Eucharist.
 The tabernacle would be the new center of attention.
 How few souls grasp that truth!
 After 2,000 years, Jesus is still humble, allowing himself to be kept in a tabernacle.
 Does that fact influence the way I act in a church?
 Does it affect the way I dress when going to church?
 Do I try to enter church with the proper state of heart and mind?